 COASTSWEEP would not be possible without the support of our generous sponsors.

-The following are recent press items on COASTSWEEP (in reverse date order).
+The following are recent press items and publications on COASTSWEEP (in reverse date order).

 - Harwich Coastsweep Recap - CapeCodToday.com, 10/1/13.